 - 4Strings – If your small hands are equipped with matching fingers, you should consider making your guitar strings thinner too.
 This will benefit the playability.
 But, you have to be careful with the sound.
 Even nylon strings can be considered on acoustic guitars.

 In the end, it all comes to the sound.
 Smaller guitars with leaner necks and smaller string gauges can sound different to their full-size equivalents.
-It is up to you to decide what suits you the best and find yourself the best guitar to play with small hands.
+It is up to you to decide what suits you the best and find yourself the most comfortable guitar to play with small hands.

 The Bottom Line